Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Alright almost there, I got his shoulders, you get his legs," Carol instructed.

 Carol took a deep breath and lifted the man under the arms, while Jack held his ankles.
 The muscles in Jack's arms ached, but the weight felt a bit lighter with Carol's help.
 She took a step back into the cellar, Jack followed her pace.
-Eventually after some careful and coordinated steps, they got the body inside.
-They sat him upright on the floor against the wall at the back of the cellar.
+They carefully carried him down the steps, then sat him upright on the floor against the wall at the back of the cellar.

 "Ah...
 I really wish I slept now..."
 Carol groaned.